Torridge Hospital

 Torridge Hospital was a health facility in Meddon Street, Bideford, Devon, England.
 It has been converted into apartments and remains a Grade II listed building.

 History

 The facility, which was designed by Sir George Gilbert Scott and William Bonython Moffatt, opened as the Bideford Union Workhouse in 1838.
-An isolation block was added in the 1880s and a new infirmary was completed in 1903.
+An isolation block was added in the 1880s.
+A new infirmary was completed in 1903.
 It became the Whitehouse Public Assistance Institution in 1930 and joined the National Health Service in 1948 before evolving into a geriatric facility.
 After the hospital closed in around 1993 the main building was converted into apartments as Westcroft Court.